voucherifyio/voucherify-openapi/docs/guides/implementation_blueprint/Integration-Processes.md

 ![Distributions in Voucherify](https://raw.githubusercontent.com/voucherifyio/voucherify-openapi/mk/integration-processes/docs/assets/img/guides_implementation_blueprint_integration_processes_distributions.png "Distributions in Voucherify")

-The process of applying the codes can be different depending on the customer experience that you designed.
-This image shows the proposition of a customer experience:
+Code application can be different depending on the customer experience that you designed.
+This image shows an example of a customer experience:

 ![Customer experience in Voucherify](https://raw.githubusercontent.com/voucherifyio/voucherify-openapi/mk/integration-processes/docs/assets/img/guides_implementation_blueprint_integration_processes_customer_experience.png "Customer experience in Voucherify")

-Step 1: A typical scenario is presented where the customer browses products, adds them to their cart, and proceeds to checkout.
+**Step 1**: A typical scenario is presented where the customer browses products, adds them to their cart, and proceeds to checkout.

->During the shopping process, there is no need to send any API requests to Voucherify when a customer adds or removes any products from their cart.
+>When the customer is shopping and adding products to or removing them from the cart, there is no need to send API requests to Voucherify.
 API requests are only needed if you want to verify whether a customer qualifies for the discount or to calculate the discount itself.

-Step 2: Qualifications (optional) - you can choose to get a list of applicable discounts for the customer from Voucherify.
-If you don't choose this option, the customer has to input the codes by themselves.
+**Step 2**: Qualifications (optional) – you can choose to get a list of applicable discounts for the customer from Voucherify.
+If you do not choose this option, the customer has to input the codes by themselves.

 >The Qualifications request can return just the promotions or a combination of discount codes, campaigns, and promotion tiers according to the "options" from the Qualifications request.

-Step 3: Apply the coupon codes.
+**Step 3**: Apply the coupon codes.
 If you use the qualification request, you can show the discounts for the customer to choose from or apply some discounts automatically.
 You can also allow the customer to input code acquired from a different source.

-Step 4: Validations - a validation request is sent to Voucherify to check whether codes are applicable and appropriate results are returned.
+**Step 4**: Validations – a validation request is sent to Voucherify to check whether codes are applicable and appropriate results are returned.

-Step 5: Exposing the calculated discount based on the combination of coupon codes validated on the order.
+**Step 5**: Exposing the calculated discount based on the combination of coupon codes validated on the order.
 Expecting the customer to pay for the order.

-Step 6: Redemptions - when the customer pays for the order, Voucherify receives a redemption request and consumes the discount coupons.
+**Step 6**: Redemptions – when the customer pays for the order, Voucherify receives a redemption request and consumes the discount coupons.

->The Validations and Redemptions requests can validate and redeem a combination of different discount types and redeemables.
+>The validation and redemption requests can validate and redeem a combination of different discount types and redeemables.
 With one request, you can verify how promotion tiers and voucher codes affect the customer's cart.

 ### Checking promotion (discount without a code) eligibility during checkout